-Yuqiao wendui 漁樵問對 "Discussion between the Fisherman and the Wood-Cutter" (also Yuqiao duiwen 漁樵對問) is a philosophical text written by the Northern Song period 北宋 (960-1126) mathematician and philosopher Yong Shao 邵雍 ("Master Shaozi" 邵子, 1011-1077).
+Yuqiao wendui 漁樵問對 "Discussion between the Fisherman and the Wood-Cutter" (also Yuqiao duiwen 漁樵對問) is a philosophical text written during the Northern Song period 北宋 (960-1126) by the numerologist and philosopher Yong Shao 邵雍 ("Master Shaozi" 邵子, 1011-1077).
 Whether Shao Yong was really the author of the Yuqiao wendui, has long been disputed.
-The bibliography Junzhai dushu zhi 郡齋讀書志 says it was written by Zhang Zai 張載.
-All three persons lived in the same time, so that in the end the problem cannot be solved.
-The scholar Yu Jiayi 余嘉錫 has pointed at the fact that the the Yuqiao wendiao is mentioned as a text written bz Shao Yong in the Zhuzi yulei 朱子語類, an authoritative text on the Neo-Confucian masters, and might therefore be correct.
+The bibliography Junzhai dushu zhi 郡齋讀書志 says it was written by Zhang Zai 張載 (1020-1077).
+The scholar Yu Jiaxi 余嘉錫 (1884-1955) has pointed at the fact that the Zhuzi yulei 朱子語類 declares that the Yuqiao wendiao was written by Shao Yong.
+That book is an authoritative text on the Neo-Confucian masters, and might therefore be correct.

 The book is written as a diaologue between an old fisherman (yuweng 漁翁) and a wood-cutter (qiaofu 樵夫) who discussed philosophical problems like the origin of Heaven and Earth, the creation of the ten thousand things, the human condition, and questions of the social system.
 In the end, the wood-cutter becomes aware that the Way of Heaven was endowed in the human heart.